Hero Background

 Cons

-• Pricing: Cost scales with user count and can be significant for larger QA teams.
+• Pricing: Concurrent user licensing can be significant for larger QA teams needing many simultaneous sessions.

 • Learning Curve: Steeper onboarding for teams new to dedicated test management platforms.